Dizzy611/DancingMadFF6/README.md

 ### Contact ###

 * Contact insidious@gmail.com via email for help, or if you want a more live conversation approach me on the #qhimm.com IRC on irc.esper.net.
 I much prefer IRC to any other line of communication for this project.
 If necessary I also have a Skype, Insidious615.

+### A final note ###

+* Due to personal issues outside my control, I may take unscheduled hiatuses from this project for months at a time.
+Please continue to report issues during this time.